Astrophysics (Index)About

 A supernova impostor is a bright transient with some appearance of a supernova (SN), but does not destroy the star.
 It can be thought of as an extreme nova of some kind.
 It is not as bright as a supernova, and some of the similarity is in the spectral energy distribution.
 There can be varying opinions about particular transients regarding whether it is a SN versus an impostor.

-I suspect the term supernova impostor is now often used more-specifically for those with a particular mechanism, and additional terms are being coined for various specific mechanisms.
-The general study of optical transients is developing quickly, with new terms are being coined, which will continue as technology continues to improve, such as the roll-out of the Rubin Observatory.
+I suspect the term supernova impostor is now often used more-specifically for those with a particular mechanism, and other terms are being coined for various specific mechanisms.
+The general study of optical transients is developing quickly, which will continue as new technology is deployed, such as the upcoming roll-out of the Rubin Observatory.

 (stars,event type,transient type)